Saityi/a-tour-of-standard-ml/README.md

 - use "modules.sml";
 - Modules.favouriteNum ();
 ```
----

 ### Module signatures
-In Standard ML, modules expose all of their contents, but what is exported may be controlled by defining a signature for the module.
+In Standard ML, modules expose all of their contents by default, but what is exported may be controlled by defining a signature of the exports for the module.

 ```sml
 (* signatures.sml *)